-- a.
-Statistics. - b.
-One semester of a Laboratory science (Physics, Chemistry, or Biology). - c.
-First course in a computer programming language such as C, Java or C++. - d.
-First course in Computer Architecture and Assembly Language. - e.
-CSU GE Certification or courses fulfilling the CSUCI lower division general education requirements. - f.
+- 1. Statistics. - 2.
+One semester of a Laboratory science (Physics, Chemistry, or Biology). - 3.
+First course in a computer programming language such as C, Java or C++. - 4.
+First course in Computer Architecture and Assembly Language. - 5.
+CSU GE Certification or courses fulfilling the CSUCI lower division general education requirements. - 6.
 A minimum of 15 units of lower division coursework in a technology area (computer technology, electronics technology, manufacturing technology, engineering, computer science, etc.).

 Students who have not completed these 60 units prior to their admission to the program will be required to complete them at CSUCI or a community college.
-Course substitutions for these requirements may be made with the approval of the department chair.
+Course substitutions for these requirements may be made with the approval of the program chair.

-Upper Division Requirements: Mathematics and Science Requirements (7 Units)
+Upper Division Requirements

-MATH 300 Discrete Mathematics I (3) Lab Science II - Physics, Chem., or Bio.
-(4)
+Mathematics and Science Requirements (7 Units) MATH 300 Discrete Mathematics I (3) Lab Science II Physics, Chemistry or Biology (4)